OpenConceptLab/ocl-docs/docs/source/oclweb/configuringtermbrowser.md

 # To Do
 * Add links to this documentation
-* Add pictures to GitHub
-* Add pictures to this documentation
 * Make Table of Contents entry in GitHub
 * Add Configuration example files to GitHub